aaron-seq/adastraa-ml-django-challenge/README.md

 # AdAstraa AI - ML + Django Challenge

-## 📋 Project Overview
+## Project Overview

 This project is a 24-hour technical challenge for the Machine Learning Engineer (Full Stack) role at AdAstraa AI.
-The goal is to build a Django web application that predicts `Sale_Amount` from messy marketing campaign data.
+The goal is to build a Django web application that predicts Sale_Amount from messy marketing campaign data.

-## 🎯 Problem Statement
+## Problem Statement

 Build a Django web application that:
-- Trains a machine learning model to predict `Sale_Amount` using provided dataset
+- Trains a machine learning model to predict Sale_Amount using the provided dataset
 - Hosts the trained model inside the Django backend
-- Allows users to upload a `test.csv` file (without `Sale_Amount` column)
+- Allows users to upload a test.csv file (without Sale_Amount column)
-- Generates predictions and provides a downloadable CSV with `Predicted_Sale_Amount` column
+- Generates predictions and provides a downloadable CSV with Predicted_Sale_Amount column

-## 📊 Dataset Overview
+## Dataset Overview

 The dataset contains raw and intentionally messy marketing campaign data with the following columns: